Bayesian Evidence Synthesis for the common effect model: Preliminaries

 with $\ell_k(\cdot)= \log f( \y | \cdot, M_k )$ denoting the log-likelihood function.
 This is a functional form which stresses the difference with $BF$s; in order to calculate the BF one has to integrate the likelihood function over the respective prior distribution for each model, while $\Lambda$ calls for conditional evaluation of the likelihood function given the MLE.
 Note also that $\Lambda$ is defined for nested hypotheses (or models) and thus $\Theta_0 \subseteq \Theta$ (or equivalently $M_0 \subseteq M_1$).
 For a comprehensive overview concerning the relationship as well as approximations between $BF$s and $\Lambda$ see \citet{kass1995}.

-Equations \eqref{eq:2.2} \& \eqref{eq:2.3} make clear that in the case of conjugate analysis for the linear model described in \eqref{eq:2.1}, the $BF$ comparing the two models is also merely a statistic, i.e. a function of the data only.
+Equations \eqref{eq:2.2} \& \eqref{eq:2.21} make clear that in the case of the g-prior, for the linear model described in \eqref{eq:2.1} (but also general conjugate analysis using the NIG priors as shown in \citet{zhou2018}), the $BF$ comparing the two models is also merely a statistic, i.e. a function of the data only.
 Considering that $\Lambda_\ell=-n\log(1-R_\ell^2)$ for a model $M_\ell$ \citep{wang2017}, equation \eqref{eq:2.2} shows that for linear regression and $g$-priors, the $BF$ is a simple transformation of $\Lambda$.
 Furthermore, for the case of simple linear regression (and thus $p$=1), hypothesis in \eqref{eq:2.1} can also be tested via the $T_{\nu}$ statistic with $\nu=n-2$ degrees of freedom for which we have \citep{engle1984}:

 It is straightforward to show that for $p=1$: